The correspondence between flatMap

 and set

-should be self explanatory, so let’s look at an example of modify
+should be self explanatory, so let’s look at an

-: imagine we’re modeling a race, and each sprinter needs to update their arrival position and return it.
+: imagine we’re modeling a race, and each sprinter

 def buggySprinter(finishLine: Ref[Int]): IO[Int] =